frypatch/The-Price-of-Remembering/book/CHAPTER_19.md

 Unlike the rest of us, Bast did not move as if shaking off some unseen burden.
 He simply stood, still and considering.
 His eyes drifted shut for a moment, his hands loose at his sides.

-Then he took a slow breath—long and deliberate.
-Testing.
+He drew a slow breath, careful and measured.
+He was testing.

 A small sound escaped him, something almost like amusement, almost like pleasure.